PhilReedData/TEFCluster/README.md

 Two output matrices are produced:

- - A list of 50 keywords for each of the topics selected
+ - A list of 50 keywords for each of the topics selected.
- - The probability of relevance of each topic in each document
+ - The probability of relevance of each topic in each document.

 The six most likely keywords are shown in the analyses below.
-These lists are useful for identifying garbage terms, which would be removed if re-running the process.
+These lists are useful for identifying garbage terms, some of which could be removed if re-running the process.
 The identified topics may include terms which a human can identify as being related to the same real topic.
-Some that arise may make no logical sense to a human.

-The '_LDAvis_' software is used to visualise the topics, which terms have been identified, and how the topics relate to each other (their proximity on the intertopic distance maps, topics with more terms in common appear closer).
+The '_LDAvis_' software is used to visualise the topics, list which terms have been identified, and map how the topics relate to each other.
+(Topics with more terms in common appear in close proximity on the intertopic distance maps).
-Looking at the _LDAvis_ output can help to further refine the process.
+Interpretting the _LDAvis_ output can help to further refine the LDA process.

-After running the LDA process on the whole set of documents, it was broken down by the gold, silver and bronze awarded institutions, with a visualisation for each.
-It was also broken down by higher and further education institutions.
+After running the LDA process on the whole set of documents, it was repeated with subsets for each of the gold, silver and bronze awarded institutions, with a visualisation for each.
+It was also repeated with subsets for higher and further education institutions.

-## Analysis
+## 3. Analysis

 ### Most salient terms
 These terms are most important within the identified topics.